datamasque/DataMasque-AWS-Aurora-masking-stepfunctions-blueprint/README.md

 ###### Please ensure the following network connectivities are configured after deploying the CloudFormation Stack:

-- The source RDS DB Cluster **must** allow inbound connections from the DataMasque EC2 instance.
-The configuration will be replicated when creating the staging RDS.
+- The source RDS Aurora DB Cluster **must** allow inbound connections from the DataMasque EC2 instance.
+The configuration will be replicated when creating the staging RDS Aurora.
 - The DataMasque EC2 instance **must** allow inbound connections from the **DatamasqueRun** Lambda.
 - The DataMasque EC2 instance **must** allow inbound connections from the **WaitDatamasqueRun** Lambda.